-As a twenty-four year old, with my life ahead of me, I was baffled why she would think that.
+As a twenty-four-year-old with my life ahead of me, I was baffled why she would think that.

-By the time I was thirty I had an understanding of what she may have been feeling at the time.
+By the time I was thirty, I had an understanding of what she may have been feeling at the time.

 I’d read every self-development book recommended to me (too many to count).
-I’d completed the action plans, completed the exercises, changed my routine, followed the guidance, but still I looked at my life and thought, "I should be further along than this."
+I’d completed the action plans, completed the exercises, changed my routine, and followed the guidance, but still, I looked at my life and thought, "I should be further along than this."
 According to all the books I'd read, I hadn’t yet achieved anything worthwhile and felt no satisfaction in life.

 That surrender was a small gate opening up to a new life of grace and freedom.
-And as you step through that gate, you discover the journey continues a lifetime.
+And as you step through that gate, you discover the journey continues for a lifetime.
 But first, you must step through that gate; the starting point – surrender, then acceptance.

-Opening the gate to enter any new path that is different to most isn't an easy journey.
+Opening the gate to enter any new path that is different from most isn't an easy journey.
 But it's a necessary step to take if you want to discover a meaningful life for YOU.